Earth-Hominid/Chair-Mart/README.md

 One technique I learned was being able to simply insert the Navigation Component above the Router paths, and the navigation bar would be added to all of the pages.

-Pior to this, I built all of the pages with Navigation bar being imported into the component page:
+Pior to this, I built all of the pages with the Navigation bar being imported into the component page:

 ```js
 import Nav from '../../navigation/Nav';